Boasts a huge number of characters and tracks, smooth controls, fun items, and online racing modes.

-48 wild karting courses.
-42 racers, including Donkey Kong, Toad, and Bowser Jr. Race online against up to 12 players.
-Intense Battle Mode.
+Offers 48 competitive wild-karting courses and 42 racers, including Donkey Kong, Toad, and Bowser Jr. Race online against up to 12 players.
+Intense Battle Mode is just the right thing for family game night.
 Compatible with Nintendo Labo and Joy-Con Wheel.

 While there are 48 racetracks, you’ll have to win the game’s various Cups to unlock them all.

 Super Mario 3D Land does a fantastic job of demonstrating what the 3DS can do with its wide variety of levels, stunning 3D effects, and precise controls, all for a low entry price.

 Affordable.
 3D looks excellent on a Nintendo 3DS.
 Tanooki Suit returns to help Mario float over treacherous jumps.
 16 worlds to explore.
 New enemies.
 New abilities.

 No multiplayer features.
 The 3D effect isn’t absolutely necessary to enjoy the game.

 Two huge Super Mario games in one is an excellent value, and tackling all of these obstacle-packed levels with friends and family will keep players coming back for more.